Salt & Straw: Flavors

-Since opening, Salt & Straw has gained national media attention for its exotic ice cream flavors, some of which are seasonal.
+Since opening, Salt & Straw has gained national media attention for its ice cream flavors, some of which are seasonal.
 Flavors including Bone marrow with Bourbon Smoked Cherries and Arbequina Olive Oil, are one reason Salt and Straw has been included on lists of America's best ice cream.

 In 2015, Salt & Straw partnered each shop with different elementary schools to create flavors designed by children.
 Stop, Guac & Roll (avocado-vanilla ice cream with cinnamon-sugar-dusted fried tortillas) and Honey Bear (vanilla custard with chocolate honeycomb candy and edible glitter) were two of the flavors created.

 In 2016, Salt & Straw developed new flavors from food waste: edible by-products of the food production process.
 New flavors were made with overripe strawberries, spent brewing grains and near-expiration date vegan mayonnaise.
 Proceeds from the sales of the featured flavors from its Portland stores ($3,000) were donated to Urban Gleaners, a Portland nonprofit.
 Salt & Straw creates little food waste or scraps, because its products are frozen.
 When an item is no longer offered on its menu, any leftover ice cream is donated to a nonprofit.

+Reception

+Salt & Straw won in the Best Ice Cream category of Willamette Weeks annual 'Best of Portland' readers' poll in 2015, 2017, 2018, 2020, 2022, and 2025.
+The business ranked second in the same category in 2024.